 Bethel Magazine, published three times a year, is distributed to prospective and current students as well as to alumni, to highlight how God is working in the university community and to provide stimulating articles by faculty and others that address current issues.

 The St. Paul and San Diego campuses distribute E-Announcements three times a week to all students, providing information on campus activities and items of special interest.
 Students are responsible for knowing the information included in E-Announcements.
-Each fall, the Office of Student Development and Support in St. Paul coordinates the printing of a Seminary Directory for the St. Paul campus, which includes photos of all students, staff, and faculty, as well as contact information for each person listed.

 Special events are designed to enrich community life, facilitate open discussion of ideas and issues, and provide opportunities to develop meaningful relationships.
 These events encourage interaction beyond the classroom and include seminars on information not covered in the curriculum, in-depth interaction through weekend retreats, pizza nights, banquets, concerts, and entertainment for the entire community.
 Special programs are also planned for children and spouses of seminary students.

 In St. Paul, students with concerns in any area of due process related to student life may appeal to the Associate Dean of Formation and Development or to the Student Development Committee.
 This committee has the authority to recommend a development plan for students and to recommend dismissal.
 Written requests should go to the Office of Formation and Professional Development.

 In San Diego, students with concerns in any area of due process related to student life may appeal to the associate registrar’s office.
 Written requests should be submitted directly to the associate registrar.